Akuli/python-tutorial/basics/installing-python.md

 installing Python.
 That way you don't need to open a web browser just to write code, and you can work without an Internet connection.

+It doesn't matter which operating system you use because Python runs great on Windows, Mac OSX, Linux and many other operating systems.
+However, installing and launching Python are done differently on different operating systems, so just follow your operating system's instructions.

 Let's get started!

 ## Downloading and installing Python